 We had plans to build my new studio this spring but for now, that is at a standstill.
 Once I decided that I had to figure out what I didn’t like about my sewing space upstairs.

 Do you know what I missed more than anything?
 A cutting table I could stand at!
 Once I figured that out I got creative.
 I have a 4-foot x 6-foot cutting table that is in storage and too heavy and big to move upstairs.
 Here is what I’m using right now.

-I have two 4 foot fold-in-half tables that I use when quilting a large quilt and decided to put them at their highest level and use for a cutting table.
+I have two 4-foot fold-in-half tables that I use when quilting a large quilt and decided to put them at their highest level and use them for a cutting table.

 I can also use the tables to lay out my quilt and pin the batting and backing while standing.
 Crawling on the floor to do this isn’t fun at my age.